Come and Try

 Welcome to those wanting to come down and try outrigger paddling with us on the Gold Coast Broadwater.

-We take you out in our six-man canoes so you won’t have to worry about navigation, and a coach will take you through the basics before you start.
+We take you out in our OC6 canoes (1 steerer & 5 paddlers) so you won’t have to worry about navigation, and a coach will take you through the basics before you start (we stay within the Broadwater area).

-CONTACT US if you’d like to join in and we will get back to you before our next session.
+CONTACT US if you’d like to join in and we will get back to you as soon as possible.

 - Water friendly clothing